 What Is Inclusive Leadership?

 Long gone are the days when homogeneous corporate drones follow their blustery CEO around the board room, nodding and smiling.
 Corporate cultures are changing so rapidly that it can be hard to keep up.
-Good leaders recognize this and are able to pivot and adapt quickly.
+Inclusive leadership requires the ability to adapt quickly.

 A palpable shift we commonly see in the corporate entity is the push for companies to be as inclusive and multi-dimensional as possible when it comes to staffing.
 Being an inclusive leader is imperative if you’re going to stay relevant and solvent in this new paradigm.